 CALL FOR ENTRIES: INNOVATION CHALLENGE

 Earn a prize for a new technology or idea that will benefit the Wearable Robotics Industry.
-The Innovation Challenge will open on October 1, 2018 and close January 20, 2019.
+The Innovation Challenge is now open and will close January 7, 2022.

 The Wearable Robotics Association (WearRA) is inviting entries that represent the most innovative new ideas in wearable robotic technology for the Innovation Challenge as part of WearRAcon.
 The winner will receive international recognition and a $5,000 cash prize to support development and commercialization of the technology.